-Embroidery as a needlecraft has been around for many centuries and will continue to be enjoyed now and in the future.
+Embroidery as a needle craft which has been around for many centuries and will continue to be enjoyed now and in the future.

 What Is Floss?

 Embroidery floss is composed of six strands of fabric.
-Divide the strands into 3 sets with each set containing 2 strands.
+It is ideal to divide the strands into 3 sets with each set containing 2 strands of floss.
 Three strands would be too thick unless you have a special reason for wanting the extra thickness.
 The floss is available in cotton, rayon, and silk.
 The choice of thread corresponds with the fabric being used.
 There are many choices of colors.

 This floss is threaded through an embroidery needle which has a long eye to accommodate the size of the strand.